biocore/qiime/doc/scripts/otu_category_significance.rst

 	**[OPTIONAL]**

 	-s, `-`-test
-		the type of statistical test to run. options are: g_test: determines whether OTU presence/absence is associated with a category using the G test of independence.
+		The type of statistical test to run. options are: g_test: determines whether OTU presence/absence is associated with a category using the G test of independence.
 ANOVA: determines whether OTU abundance is associated with a category. correlation: determines whether OTU abundance is correlated with a continuous variable in the category mapping file.
 	-o, `-`-output_fp
-		path to output file. otu_category_significance_results.txt by default -f, `-`-filter
+		Path to output file. otu_category_significance_results.txt by default -f, `-`-filter
-		minimum number of samples that must contain the OTU for the OTU to be included in the analysis. default value=10.
+		Minimum number of samples that must contain the OTU for the OTU to be included in the analysis. default value=10.
 	-t, `-`-threshold
-		threshold under which to consider something absent: Only used if you have numerical data that should be converted to present or absent based on a threshold.
+		Threshold under which to consider something absent: Only used if you have numerical data that should be converted to present or absent based on a threshold.
 Should be None for categorical data or with the correlation test. default value is None

 **Output:**